GheodeAI/va_am/README.md

                         Specify the period where to perform the operations
                         between: 'both' (default), 'pre' or 'post' -sr, --savereconstruction
                         Flag.
-If true, teh reconstruction per iteration would be saved in ./../../data/ folder as an reconstruction-[name]-[day]-[period]-[AM/VA-AM].nc
+If true, the reconstruction per iteration would be saved in ./../../data/ folder as an reconstruction-[name]-[day]-[period]-[AM/VA-AM].nc
                         file.